etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 3. In **Table** field select the table the column is linked to in **Key column** field the value to be stored in the column (usually it its the primary key column), and in **Displayed column** the column that will be shown in the drop down list, note that here only one column can be selected and it is not possible to select the table's record identifier. **SQL where clause** and **Order by** are optional fields that can be used in case we want to restrict the records to be displayed or if we want to order them in some specific manner.

-!!!note
+!!! note
     It is highly recommendable to look in the already defined Table references for one that fits our requirements before creating a new one.

 ##### Search